 To make the most of your promotions, and to get the word spread far and wide, you should build up anticipation in the weeks and days leading up to Black Friday.
-Not only does this get people talking, it also gets them looking around your store, thinking about which products they might buy, as with the following initiative from Lowes:
+Not only does this get people talking, it also gets them looking around your store, thinking about which products they might buy.

 Strategies to raise anticipation include:

 - An email campaign whetting your subscribers' appetite for the kind of offers you'll have in store on Black Friday.
 Spreading word about the discounts you'll be offering ahead of time gives people a chance to get talking, and will mean you'll get more traffic on the big day.
 Don't give everything away, though.
 Surprises on Black Friday will bring people into your store to see everything that's on offer.